 Physical Education/Math: Create some sort of cross country course around your home or a nearby park.
 Record your children’s running time of the laps (make sure they stretch first).
 Have them run the course at least three times a week.
 See if they can beat their own high scores each time.
 Have the older children record their own scores in a chart while you record for the younger children.
 Older children should “average” out their scores at the end of the study.

-Physical Education/Math: You can continue practicing other track and field events such as shot put, discus, 440, family relay races (see if the children can beat their own score each time in a relay race starring all the children), etc. and record data in your charts.
+Physical Education/Math: You can continue practicing other track and field events such as shot order tramadol put, discus, 440, family relay races (see if the children can beat their own score each time in a relay race starring all the children), etc. and record data in your charts.

 History: Read about the inspiring life of Olympic champion and missionary, Eric Liddell.
 Book suggestions are listed above and are highly recommended for this study.